AdguardTeam/AdguardKnowledgeBase/pages/02.general/03.adguard-filter-policy/docs.en.md

 ##### What shall these filters block?

 - The filters shall block ads everywhere possible.
- You can find the definition of “ad” right [here](https://easylist.adblockplus.org/blog/2011/07/11/the-definition-of-advert-and-link-exchange-policy).
 - Ads shall be blocked regardless of reasons and goals of such ad.
 - We will block ads caused by malicious apps or extensions that inject ads.
 Please note that we do it only on condition that you will specify how to install this app or extension.